 This tour is not handicapped-accessible.
 Visitors must straddle the seat on the man-cart.
 There is some walking through shafts and some climbing of stairs.
 There are benches where you can sit if you don't wish to climb.

 There are hotels and motels in Tombstone or Benson with something for every taste and price range.
 For more information and a complete list.
-Click on city for Rates, availability and reservations online
+Click on city above for rates, availability and reservations online.

 For more information, contact: